liamvdv/run/README.md

 # run
-Fed up with typing `./super/long/path/to/script/updateGo.sh`?
-Or do you suffer from not remembering where your script resides?
-Even worse, do you often hop between Linux and Windows (or use [wsl](https://docs.microsoft.com/en-us/windows/wsl/about)) and consistent script names and locations are impossible?
+Are you fed up with typing `./super/long/path/to/script/updateGo.sh`?
+Do you suffer from not remembering where your script resides?
+Or even worse, do you often hop between Linux and Windows (or use [wsl](https://docs.microsoft.com/en-us/windows/wsl/about)) and consistent script names and locations are impossible?
 Then `run` might be a good fit.

 `run` is a way to manage and execute scripts across platforms. (macOS, Linux and Windows)